gohugoio/hugo/content/en/functions/global/page.md

 {{ page.Params.foo }}
 ```

-When the `Page` object is not in context, you can use the global `page` function:
+When a `Page` object is not in context, you can use the global `page` function:

 ```go-html-template
 {{ page.Params.foo }}